Samuelchi861008/Chec-Receipt/README.md

 * Step 5

-go to browser and type `localhost:3000`
+Go to browser and type `localhost:3000`

 # Example